wp-plugins/span-file-and-vars/readme.txt

 Tested Up To: 4.0
 Stable Tag: 1.0

-Searches for file and variable names within content, and wraps them with a span html tag.
+Searches for file and variable names within content, and wraps them with a span HTML tag.

 == Description ==

-Searches for file names, folder paths, variable and function names within the content and comment text, and wraps them with a span html tag.
+Searches for file names, folder paths, variable and function names within the content and comment text, and wraps them with a span HTML tag.

 `
 .spanfile,